-A halfway house, also known as a sober living home or transition house, is an independent living facility for individuals who have been treated for alcoholism, drug addiction and other mental health issues.
+A halfway house, also known as a sober living home or transition house, is an independent living facility for individuals who have been treated for alcohol addiction, substance abuse treatment and other mental health issues.
 It is designed to provide support, structure and guidance in the journey of recovery.
 Halfway houses offer residents a safe place to transition back into society and begin building a successful independent life.
-Residents typically stay for several months and are encouraged to develop healthy habits, learn new skills and build relationships with peers.
+Residents typically stay for several months and are encouraged to develop a healthy well being, habits, learn new skills and build relationships with peers.

-Halfway houses provide an increased sense of trust in the recovery community, as well as access to support services like counseling and vocational training.
+Halfway houses provide an increased sense of trust in the recovery community, as well as access to support and treatment services like counseling and vocational training.
 Additionally, halfway house staff are available 24/7 to provide assistance or answer any questions or concerns a resident may have.
-Halfway houses are often affiliated with mental health centers, addiction treatment programs and other medical facilities, so residents can receive referrals for additional resources if needed.
+Halfway houses are often affiliated with mental health and addiction treatment centers, addiction treatment programs and other medical facilities, so residents can receive referrals for additional resources if needed.

 Ultimately, halfway houses provide guidance and support to individuals in recovery as they transition back into society.
 Living in a halfway house gives recovering individuals an opportunity to learn how to adjust and thrive in a healthy, sober lifestyle.
 Residents are expected to abide by the house rules and regulations set forth by the staff, which usually include completing chores, attending support group meetings and maintaining regular contact with their counselors or sponsors.